Nivalyx/osu-wiki/wiki/Medals/Legacy_Beatmap_Packs/en.md

 # Legacy beatmap packs

 Beatmap packs have been an integral part to the osu! environment since its first introduction in 2009, where it have been tied to certain [medals and achievements](/wiki/Medals).
-As time goes by however the composition of the beatmap packs change as either [due to some beatmaps no longer being downloadable](/legal/en/Copyright), general quality concerns, or some other reason.
+As time goes by however the composition of the beatmap packs change as either [due to some beatmaps no longer being downloadable](/wiki/Legal/Copyright), general quality concerns, or some other reason [update Stefan on 16 January 2016](https://osu.ppy.sh/home/news/2016-01-18-osuweekly-44).

-These are the legacy/original themed packs packed during osu! infancy years (2009) before being updated by [Stefan on 16 January 2016](https://osu.ppy.sh/home/news/2016-01-18-osuweekly-44).
+Listed below are the legacy/original beatmap packs that was being provided prior to the said update.

 ## Anime Pack